 Want to test-drive your business?
 Sign up for one of 12 retail storefronts operated by the student-run Clark Collective, right next to campus.

-Through our annual Ureka Challenge, you can apply for seed money to launch your entrepreneurial project, with the chance to earn additional awards.
+Through our annual Clark Tank challenge, you can apply for seed money to launch your entrepreneurial project, with the chance to earn additional awards.